oddbird/css-sandbox/src/rwd/switch.md

-There is also a comment from [Fantasai](https://gist.github.com/bkardell/e5d702b15c7bcf2de2d60b80b916e53c#gistcomment-3295085) with a proposal to make the syntax more efficient:
+There is also a comment from [Fantasai](https://gist.github.com/bkardell/e5d702b15c7bcf2de2d60b80b916e53c#gistcomment-3295085) with a proposal to make the syntax more efficient.

 ```css
 .foo {